jouxingngo/jouxingngo/README.md

 - 🌱 Currently focused on becoming a wise and genuinely good person.

-- 👨‍💻 Code is just a tool.
-  Less ego, more impact.

-- 🐟 Ultimate goals:
+- 👨‍💻 I build with purpose, not for applause.

-  Build a legendary lele empire.
+- 🐟 Build a lele empire.
   Become a good man who helps others.

-  Because Himmel the Hero would do the same.
+  <q>Because Himmel the Hero would have done the same.</q>

 - 📫 Reach me before enlightenment: **jouxing04@gmail.com**